Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 Tip #4: Start the Day with Breakfast

 Athletes focused on gaining weight should make it a priority to start the day with breakfast.
-Breakfast is often referred to as “The Meal of Champions,” but I find it is a meal often skipped by athletes in the rush to get out the door in the morning.
+Breakfast is often referred to as “The Meal of Champions.”
+However, I find breakfast is a meal often skipped by athletes in the rush to get out the door in the morning.

 Breakfast Ideas to Support Gaining Weight on Vegan Diet Plans